 - Smell Squirrels Hate

 - how to keep squirrels away from fruit trees

 - how to keep animals out of flower pots

-- what scent willl keep squirrels out of flower pot
+- keep squirrels out of flower pots with orange peel

 - keep squierrels away from glower pots